hotosm/fmtm/docs/User-Manual-For-Project-Managers.md

    be disabled.
 6. If you are new then on the top right cornor click on Sign up and create an account .
 Else , Sign in to your existing account .
-7. When you click on sign in, a pop-up will appear to ask if you want to sign in through your personal osm account or you want to use temporary account to sign in.
-You can select the options accordingly.
-8. Once signed in, the "Create new project" button will be enabled.
+7. Once signed in, the "Create new project" button will be enabled.
 Click on it.
-9. The process of creating a new project involves five steps: Project Details, Upload Area, Select Category, Data Extract and Split the tasks.
+8. The process of creating a new project involves four steps: Project Details, Uploading the Area, Defining the Task, and Selecting the Form.
-10. Start by filling in the project details, including the organization name, project name, description, and other relevant information.
+9. Start by filling in the project details, including the organization name, project name, description, and other relevant information.

    ![project details 2][14]

-11. If your organization's name is not listed, you can add it through the "Manage Organization" tab.
+10. If your organization's name is not listed, you can add it through the "Manage Organization" tab.
-12. Provide the necessary credentials for the ODK (ODK) central setup, including URL, username, and password.
+11. Provide the necessary credentials for the ODK (Open Data Kit) central setup, including URL, username, and password.
-13. Also, If you want to upload custom tile for baslayer, you can also add TMS URL by ticking on the checkbox asking "Will you use a custom TMS basemap"
-14. Proceed to the next step, which is uploading the area for field mapping.
+12. Proceed to the next step, which is uploading the area for field mapping.
     Choose the file option and select the AOI (Area of Interest) file in GEOJSON file format.
-You can also draw the AOI from map on the right side of that page.
     Review the displayed map that corresponds to your selected area and click on "Next".

     ![project create info][15]

-15. In the third step, You should select the category on which you want to perform field mapping like buildings, health, waterways, Highways etc. You can also upload your custom XLS form for field mapping by ticking on upload custom Xform instead.
+13. Define the tasks of the project.

     ![project create area][16]

-16. In Next step, User select whether they want their data extract from osm or they already have their custom data extract.
-If they have their custom data extract extracted from various other sources then it can be uploaded by clicking on upload data extract and surfing through your device.
+    If you choose "Divide on Square," specify the dimensions of the square tasks.

+    Click on "Next" to proceed.

     ![project task split][17]

-17. After having data extracts, you can go to next task splitting step.
-You will be provided with three options: Divide on square, Choose area as Tasks and Task splitting Algorithm.
-You can select an option based on your requirement for tasks.
+14. Select Form .
+Select the form category you want to use for the field mapping, such as "Data Extract" or any other relevant category.

+    Choose a specific form from the existing categories or upload a custom form if needed.
     Click on "Submit" to proceed.

     ![project creation status][18]

-18. Wait for the system to generate QR codes for each task, which will be used later in the field mapping process.
+15. Wait for the system to generate QR codes for each task, which will be used later in the field mapping process.
-19. After the QR codes are generated, you can find your project in the project dashboard.
+16. After the QR codes are generated, you can find your project in the project dashboard.

 ## Steps to start access your project and Start mapping or a mapping campaign